dartmalik/hermes/README.md

     * lwt
     * websocket server with MQTT packet codecs
 * add compatibility tests to ensure conformance with MQTT 3.1.1 OASIS spec
-* need transparency into what is happening
+* logging, need transparency into what is happening
+* add support for wildcards

 ### production readiness
 * auth